harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Bitcoin Core 0.9 supports the new [payment protocol][]{:#term-payment-protocol}{:.term}.
 The payment protocol adds many important features to payment requests:

-- Supports X.509 certificates and SSL encryption to verify merchants' identity and help prevent man-in-the-middle attacks.
+- Supports X.509 certificates and SSL encryption to verify receivers' identity and help prevent man-in-the-middle attacks.

-- Provide more detail about the requested payment to spenders.
+- Provides more detail about the requested payment to spenders.

-- Lets merchants receive off-chain transactions directly, allowing for faster payment processing with no delay caused by propagation time on the P2P network, and opening the door to future compatibility with offline payments over bluetooth.
+- Allows spenders to submit transactions directly to receivers without going through the peer-to-peer network.
+This can speed up payment processing and work with planned features such as child-pays-for-parent transaction fees and offline NFC or Bluetooth-based payments.

 Instead of being asked to pay a meaningless address, such as "mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN", spenders are asked to pay the